Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome)

 Offers Telehealth

-Paul Harmatz is a Gastroenterologist and a Pediatric Gastroenterologist in Oakland, CA. Dr. Harmatz is rated as an Elite provider by MediFind in the treatment of Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
-His top areas of expertise are Mucopolysaccharidoses (MPS), Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome), and Mucopolysaccharidosis Type 4 (MPS IV, Morquio Syndrome).
+Paul Harmatz is a Pediatric Gastroenterologist practicing medicine in Oakland, California.
+Dr. Harmatz is rated as an Elite provider by MediFind in the treatment of Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Mucopolysaccharidoses (MPS), Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome), and Mucopolysaccharidosis Type 4 (MPS IV, Morquio Syndrome).
+Dr. Harmatz is board certified in American Board Of Pediatrics.

 Elite in Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome)